 The J.C.C.
 Fund and the JCAW Foundation are pleased to support the Sakura Grant Program as part of the Cherry Blossom Centennial Commemoration Project.
 The purpose of the program is to support schools that provide Japanese language and/or cultural education at the K-12 level.
 Grants range between $500 and $3,000 per institution.
 The application deadline each year is June and schools are notified in late September.

-The following Greater NY area schools were among the 2015 recipients:
+The following Greater NY area schools have been among the recipients:

 Bayside High School